NajiElKotob/Awesome-SoftwareTesting/README.md

-# Awesome-SoftwareTesting
-Software Testing and QA
+# Software Testing and QA